The Garden Grazer

 • Vegan sour cream

-Tip: You can also add cooked brown rice or quinoa to your bowl.
+Tip: You can also add cooked rice or quinoa to your bowl.
 Or spoon this chili over baked potatoes!

 Storing